merkezedu/api-specification/README.md

 This is repository to store all Merkez api specifications.
 This repo is read-only by default except for those who have admin role.

 **The actual API specification is `openapi.yaml`**, the other files are needed for API designing purpose.

-You can choose API version by selecting the specific branch, branch `main` contains the latest version of the API specification.
+You can choose API version by selecting the specific branch.

 ## Visualize and/or Edit API Specification